Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Under these optimal conditions, you can expect to walk around 20 miles.
 If you mix in some trotting and cantering throughout the day, you might cover up to 30-40 miles.

-That's assuming the roads of 1603 England met today's definition of 'optimal conditions'.
+And that's assuming the roads of 1603 England met that writer's definition of 'optimal conditions'.

 Carey's journey is either highly unlikely or 'horse and carriage' meant something different in 1603.
-Evidence for what it meant is collected in Location Analysis: Peterborough-Stamford Wild Hunt
+Evidence for another possibility for what it meant is collected in Location Analysis: Peterborough-Stamford Wild Hunt

 Similarly, 'walking' seems to have meant something different until very recently.